Erin

 Research

-While she provides cross-disciplinary research support to studies across the Institute, Jones’ research interests are focused on survey development and implementation, quality improvement initiatives and outcomes measures.
+While she provides cross-disciplinary research support to studies across the Institute, Erin’s research interests are focused on data collection methodology, survey development and implementation, quality improvement initiatives, and outcomes measures.
 She works closely with the Assistant Vice President of Clinical Research and Quality Improvement, Dr. T. Andrew Zabel, on quality improvement studies and initiatives for clinical programs throughout the Institute.
-Her recent research and publications have focused on pediatric self-report of clinical experience, accessibility to telemedicine care, longitudinal impact of clinical care on caregiver self-efficacy and supporting the wellbeing of caregivers and educators of children with intellectual and developmental disabilities during the COVID-19 pandemic.
+Her recent research and publications have focused on pediatric self-report of clinical experience, equitable access to telemedicine care, longitudinal impact of clinical care on caregiver self-efficacy, and supporting the wellbeing of caregivers and educators of children with intellectual and developmental disabilities during the COVID-19 pandemic.